-The first year experience (FYE) is designed to engage and connect freshmen with the Mount Marty community and provide support that enables them to succeed at university.
+The first year experience (FYE) is designed to engage and connect first-year students with the Mount Marty community and provide support that enables them to succeed at university.
 The goals of the program are to provide students with a liberal arts experience that includes resources about being a university student, offers access to other available campus and online resources and fosters the development of Benedictine values.
-The FYE provides both a curricular and co-curricular component consisting of first year seminar, wisdom of Benedict, Benedictine leadership courses, the freshman advising program, new student orientation, an early alert system, campus ministries, the center for academic excellence, career development and various other campus resources and activities designed to promote student success.
+The FYE provides both a curricular and co-curricular component consisting of first year seminar, Wisdom of Benedict, Benedictine leadership courses, the first-year advising program, new student orientation, a student success alert system, Campus Ministry, the Center for Academic Excellence, Career Services, and various other campus resources and activities designed to promote student success.